 Our priority is the individual first and helping them to reach their full potential in living a purpose filled life.
 We believe everyone deserves to the opportunity to work in a field they are passionate about.
 The purpose of this program is to teach the social, emotional, and vocational skills needed for clients to prepare and enter the workforce.

-Fly Brave's Employment Training Program aims to provide support and training to bridge the gap between school programs and paid community employment for individuals with developmental disabilities.
-We plan to provide the skills and opportunity to pursue meaningful and productive lives, build the skills needed for independent living, and contribute to their families and society.
+Fly Brave's Employment Training Program provides support and training to bridge the gap between school programs and paid community employment.
+We offer an opportunity to build on our clients strengths in helping them to reach their full potential.

 - Office Administration